samcole8/mootd/README.md

 `chance=10`

-This number is a reciprocal of the probability - so to achieve a 1 in 100 probability you would change *chance* to 100.
+This number is a reciprocal of the probability—so to achieve a 1 in 100 probability you would change *chance* to 100.

 ## Usage